 Low-Flow Toilets 101

-Save money and conserve water with energy low-flow toilets.
+Save money and conserve water with low-flow toilets.

-The EPA declares that an estimated 4.8 billion gallons of water are flushed down the toilet every day.
+The Environmental Protection Agency says that an estimated 4.8 billion gallons of water are flushed down the toilet every day.
 According to the American Water Works Association, the average household uses 20 to 28 gallons per day just to flush the toilet.
 The Energy Policy Act of 1992 took a step in reducing water waste by mandating that all new toilets produced for residential conform to a 1.6-gallon-per-flush (gpf) standard, moving away from conventional 3.5-gpf to 5-gpf models.

 To encourage homeowners to replace conventional toilets with low-flush models, some states and municipalities offer tax incentives, rebates, and vouchers.